Manuel-M-M/MetropolixServer/README.md

 ## MySQL Database Schema...

-MySQL is the service used to form relationships between tables, in wich you can use relationship types like One-to-One,
+[MySQL](https://www.mysql.com/) is the service used to form relationships between tables, in wich you can use relationship types like One-to-One,
 Many-to-One, One-to-Many and Many-to-Many to reach outcome required in each scenario.

 ## Design...

+##  PHPMyAdmin Support Locally...

+For a better overview of how things are in the Database and support any admin action, I opted for [PHPMyAdmin](https://www.phpmyadmin.net/) which is very handy in these cases as MySQL Database.

 ## Author  ✒️